Citrus aurantium L.

-The fruit is rarely consumed but mainly used in production of marmalade.
-It can also be used for production of orange flavoured liqueurs.
+The fruit is rarely eaten raw but mainly used in production of marmalade.

 The bitter orange is also used as a rootstock in groves of sweet orange.

-Essential oil extracted from the peel can also be used in the perfume industry, or as a flavouring agent.
+Essential oil extracted from the peel is used in the perfume industry, or as a flavouring agent.